 };

-// Save the project as a PDF
+// Export the project to PDF

 project.Save("output.pdf", options);